September 17, 2019ETL vs ELT: What’s the Difference? & How to Choose

 I’ve noticed six main themes that keep coming up during these discussions.
 They appear in all industries, use cases, and geographies.
 So, I’ve come to think of them as the fundamental principles of modern data analytics architecture.

 - View data as a shared asset.

 - Eliminate data copies and movement.

-Whether you’re responsible for data, systems, analysis, strategy or results, you can use the 6 principles of modern data architecture to help you navigate the fast-paced modern world of data and decisions.
-Think of them as the foundation for data architecture that will allow your business to run at an optimized level today, and into the future.
+Whether responsible for the data, systems, analysis, strategy, or results, you can use these six principles to navigate the fast-paced modern world of data and decisions.
+Think of them as a foundation for data architecture, allowing your business to run at an optimized level — today and tomorrow.

 Putting data in one place isn’t enough to achieve the vision of a data-driven culture.
 The days of purely using a systems-based data warehouse are long gone.
 Modern data architecture requires enterprises to use data warehouses, data lakes, and data marts to meet scalability needs.

 How do warehouses, lakes, and marts function in modern data analytics architecture?
 Here’s an easy breakdown: